 So to keep yourself out of harm’s way, it’s important to keep eating during this time, even when all food feels revolting.
 Fortunately, there are some foods that are pretty easy to stomach no matter how crummy you feel.
 By snacking on these foods, you can keep your system tanked up without risking further stomach upset.

 1 The 'Baby Shake'

 recipe for a "Baby Shake," which calls for healthy ingredients such as frozen bananas, nutritional yeast, and yogurt , can help you get the calories you need to keep going.
 It's a customizable recipe, too, as you can leave out any ingredients that make you queasy, and add in anything you like.
 2 Ginger

 Ginger is one of the most old-school remedies for an upset stomach.
 WebMD recommends women who suffer from hyperemesis may benefit from ginger in the form of tea, candies, or even supplements.
 The pleasant flavor may make it a little more easy to take.

-3. Mashed Potatoes
+3 Mashed Potatoes